EugenioMarzo/Windows-Printer-Tester/README.md

-Share-Ping-Sequencer
+Windows-Printer-Tester
 ====================

-Ping sequncer for windows..
-You can test the ping to any objects shared from N servers in your domain
+Testing with the ping any printers shared from N Servers in your domain